ntanmayee/decoden/README.md

 The *NMF* folder contains the intermediate results produced by the factorization step.
 Optionally, with the `--plotting` argument several plots for the extracted matrices are produced.
 This step is a valuable sanity check to verify the choice of regularization parameters.

-The *bedgraph_files* directory contains the outputs of DecoDen for each histone modification (if run in `consolidate` mode) or for each replicate (if run in `replicates` mode) in .bdg files.
+The *output_bedgraph_files* directory contains the outputs of DecoDen for each histone modification (if run in `consolidate` mode) or for each replicate (if run in `replicates` mode) in .bdg files.
 These files can directly be uploaded to the [UCSC Genome Browser](https://genome.ucsc.edu/) for visualization.

 The full set of results is gathered in a single dataframe called `HSR_results_consolidated.ftr` or `HSR_results_replicates.ftr` depending on the mode.
 The columns named `...
 HSR Value` contain the denoised signals produced by DecoDen.